lambda-feedback/Evaluation-Function-Boilerplate/README.md

 app/
     __init__.py
     evaluation.py # Script containing the main evaluation_function
+    preview.py # Script containing the preview_function
     docs.md # Documentation page for this function (required) evaluation_tests.py # Unittests for the main evaluation_function
+    preview_tests.py # Unittests for the preview_function
     requirements.txt # list of packages needed for algorithm.py
     Dockerfile # for building whole image to deploy to AWS